adanzan/adanzan/README.md

 - 👋 Hello, my name is Anthony Danzan Achit-Erdene.
 - 🌌 I was born in the US :earth_americas: but I grew up in Mongolia :earth_asia:.
-- :books: I graduated from Middlebury College in 2023 with a degree in Computer Science :computer:.
+- :books: I graduated from Middlebury College in 2023 with a degree in Computer Science.
 - :briefcase: I am looking for a job in Software Development!